 1. The Ranch Pleasure class measures the ability of the horse to be a pleasure to ride while being used as a means of conveyance from one ranch task to another and should reflect the versatility, attitude and movement of a working horse.
 The horse should be well broke, relaxed, quiet, soft and cadenced at all gaits.
 The horse should be ridden on a relatively loose rein with light contact and without requiring undue restraint.
 The horse should be soft in the bridle and yield to contact.
 The ideal ranch horse should have a natural head carriage at each gait.
 In all gaits, movement of the ranch pleasure horse should simulate a horse needing to cover long distances, softly and quietly, like that of a working ranch horse.
 This class should show the horse's ability to work at a forward, working speed while under control by the rider.
-Light contact will be rewarded and horse shall not be shown on a full drape of reins.
+The horse can be ridden with light contact or on a relatively loose rein without requiring undue restraint, but not shown on a full drape of reins.
+Light contact will be rewarded and horses shall not be shown on a full drape of reins.
 The overall manners and responsiveness of the horse while performing the maneuver requirements and the horse's quality of movement are the primary considerations.

-a.
+- a.
 Horses are to work simultaneously.
-This class is intended as a rail class but individuals working off the rail will not be penalized and in fact riders are encouraged to use adequate space given the extension of gaits required.
+This class is intended as a rail class but individuals working off the rail will not be penalized and in fact riders are encouraged to use adequate space given the extension of gaits required. - b.

-b.
 Required Maneuvers walk, jog, lope both directions and the extended jog in at least one direction as well as a back.
 No extended lope is to be asked for in this class.
-(Walk Jog classes disregard any Loping details)
+(Walk Jog classes disregard any Loping details) - c.

-c.
 The overall cadence and performance of the gaits should be as described above with emphasis on forward, free-flowing, and ground-covering movements at all gaits.
-Transitions should be smooth and responsive.

-d.
-Credits:

-1) Natural ground covering gaits.

-2) Consistency at all gaits.

-3) Smooth upward and downward transitions.

-4) Work on reasonably loose rein without excessive cueing to maintain moderate pace.

-5) Giving the appearance of being able to do a days work.

-6) Athletic Ability/Agile.

-7) Softness of horses' chin, poll, neck, shoulder, body, hip, and being broke through the whole body.
+Transitions should be smooth and responsive. - d.
+Credits: - 1) Natural ground covering gaits. - 2) Consistency at all gaits. - 3) Smooth upward and downward transitions. - 4) Work on reasonably loose rein without excessive cueing to maintain moderate pace. - 5) Giving the appearance of being able to do a days work . - 6) Athletic Ability/Agile. - 7) Softness of horses' chin, poll, neck, shoulder, body, hip, and being broke through the whole body.

-Walk - the walk is a natural, flat footed, four beat gait.
+- 1. Walk the walk is a natural, flat footed, four beat gait.
 The gait is rhythmic and ground covering.
-As in all gaits, the horse should display a level or slightly above level topline with a bright, attentive expression.

-Trot (Jog) - The Trot is a natural two beat gait demonstrating more forward motion than a Western Pleasure Jog.
-3. Extended Trot - The extended trot is an obvious lengthening of the stride with a definite increase in pace.
-The horse should be moving in a manner as if it were covering a large area on a ranch with an above level topline.

-Lope - The lope is a three beat gait.
+As in all gaits, the horse should display a level or slightly above level topline with a bright, attentive expression. - 2.
+Trot (Jog) The Trot is a natural two beat gait demonstrating more forward motion than a Western Pleasure Jog. - 3.
+Extended Trot The extended trot is an obvious lengthening of the stride with a definite increase in pace.
+The horse should be moving in a manner as if it were covering a large area on a ranch with an above level topline. - 4.
+Lope The lope is a three beat gait.
 The lope should be relaxed and smooth with a natural forward moving stride.